kikiutils/nuxt-session/README.md

 Set the length of the session storage key (excluding the prefix).

-This value should not be set to less than 12, otherwise it is easy for an attacker to brute-force it.
+This value should not be set to less than 16, otherwise it is easy for an attacker to brute-force it.

+Can only be set if `storage.driver` is not set as a cookie.

 ### storage.keyPrefix